 Some of the wood stain colours that you find on the shelf these days are boring and old fashioned.
 Any easy way to make your own colourful wood stain is to use food colouring.

 Let the kids be creative this holiday season and make their own gifts.
 A hand printed infinity scarf costs little to make and looks stunning, and the kids can have fun learning new crafts and skills.

 Decorating a kiddies bedroom can be expensive when it comes to adding fun accessories, that's why we have put together a selection of DIY decor crafts and projects that you can do in a day (or on a weekend) to add colour and interest to any child's bedroom.

 I have some large cardboard tubes lying around and have been thinking of a way to put them to good use.
 Then I stumbled upon this simple project for using cardboard tubes to make a toy display shelf for a child's bedroom.
-With the school holidays coming up, this is also a great project for the kids to do for themselves.

 Found on instructables, this PVC pipe spray system will provide plenty of fun for kids during the school holidays, and will definitely cool them down when it's hot.
-You will find everything you need for this project in the garden section of your local Builders Warehouse
+You will find everything you need for this project in the garden section of your local Builders Warehouse.

 If you are looking to assist your child in these areas, these wonderful learning kits can be bought - or made - to assist with activities.

 Young or not, these colourful friendship bracelets are fun and funky.
 You can wrap them with fabric, paint them or add colourful cotton stripes with embroidery thread.
 Make more than one and give them to your friends.